attento/balancer/README.md

 - Work with Docker and Docker-Swarm (*) automatically get nodes on services with Consul/Etcd/Zookeeper and docker-swarm
 - If an Upstream is down or give bad response, it use the fallback. (*)
+- Hot-reloading of configuration.
+- Graceful shutdown http connections and drain it before close connections.

 (*) to be completed.